 9. The last card, if it happens to be of the Major Arcana, reveals the Secret of the High Priestess.
 This is a special message that you should pay extra special attention to.

-The Golden Dawn Spread
+The Golden Dawn Method

 In this spread, particular attention should be payed to a card’s exact position in relation to its neighbors.
 Whether the neighbor cards bear the same energy (suit) determines whether a card is considered well- or ill-dignified.
 Opposite suits ill-dignify each other, while other suits are considered friendly.
 Cards of the same suit strengthen each other.